 What causes chest congestion?

 Mucus is present in the trachea and our respiratory tract.
 Foreign particles are prevented from entering our body by the mucus; which get stuck on its sticky surface.
 But due to a viral or bacterial infection, there is a drastic increase in mucus production.
 This over-production of mucus gets trapped in the chest cavity causing chest congestion.

 How can I get chest congestion relief?

-The best way to get chest congestion relief is to diagnose the cause for it.
+The best way to get rid of chest congestion is to first diagnose the root cause.
 Chest congestion can be a symptom of something serious (as discussed later in the article) or can be a seasonal allergy or flu.

 Taking in plenty of fluids will keep you hydrated clear away the mucus and phlegm.

 Herbal tea, like green tea or condiment tea, helps clear the symptoms of chest congestion.
 Eating spicy foods and fruits and vegetables help clear up mucus.
 Inhaling steam from a pan of boiling water helps to clear your airways and lungs.